deliveredtechnologies/rulebook/README.md

 State in Rules is handled through Facts.
 A Fact is literally just data that is named and supplied to a Rule or RuleBook _(note: facts added to a RuleBook are applied to all rules in the RuleBook)_.
 Facts can be both read and written to.
 So, in that way, facts can be used to evaluate state at the completion of a RuleBook execution and they can also be used to pass data into a Rule or RuleBook.

+A special type of Rule called a Decision accepts Facts of one type and can store a Result of a different type.
+This works nicely when there are several different inputs all of the same type and there is a need to distill those inputs down to a different type.
+Similar to how RuleBooks chain rules together, DecisionBooks chain Decisions together.
+And since a Decision is really just a special type of rule, DecisionBooks can also chain Rules and Decisions togehter.
+An example below illustrates the use of Facts and Results and Decisions can be used to create a Result based on the input of several Facts.

 ### Using RuleBook
 **A HelloWorld Example**
 ```java